 What You Need to Know

-Getting started with WhatsApp Desktop is pretty simple.
+Getting started with the WhatsApp Desktop and Store apps is pretty simple.
 It is the same connection process as in WhatsApp Web or any other WhatsApp client you use.

 - To use WhatsApp Desktop, download the application to your hard drive, install, and run it.